buddycloud/buddycloud.com/slate/source/includes/_posts.md

 #Posts

-New posts to a channel are automatically pushed to all subscribers of that channel.
-Posts to public channels are also pushed to the server's firehose.

-New public posts are automaticaly
+When a user posts to a channel's node, the new post is are automaticaly
-* pushed to online subscribers
+* pushed to the channel's online followers
+* spooled up for the channel's offline followers
 * pushed to the server's firehose
-* queued for offline subscribers
-* archived and avalible for querying
+* archived and retrievable using the [Fetch Posts](#fetch posts) method.
 * indexed by the [channel crawler](https://github.com/buddycloud/channel-directory)

+Different channel types have different post formats.

 ##Create Post